egeatmaca/php_dashboard/README.md

-# A Dashboard Template with PHP & JS
+# A Dashboard Template with PHP & Vanilla JS

 ## Getting Started
 - Clone the repository